ankane/searchkick/README.md

 See the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-shape.html) for details.
 GeoJSON coordinates are usually given as an array of `[lon, lat]` points but this often causes swapping errors so searchkick can also take objects with `lon` and `lat` keys.

 Elasticsearch is sensitive about geo_shape validity.
-For example it will throw an exception if a polygon contains two consecutive identical points, or is not properly closed.
-You probably want to validate the data during indexing.
+For example it will throw an exception if a polygon contains two consecutive identical points, intersects itself or is not properly closed.

 ### Geospatial searching